RZ-Code-Studio/Tutorial/HTML/The HTML 5 Skeleto/README.md

 The `body` tag contains everything the user sees

-Ok copy and paste or write the code in your text editor and save it.
+Ok copy and paste or write the code in your text editor and save it as a HTML or HTM file.
 Double click it in your file manager and WHAT???

 It didn't show anything and it's not supposed.
 It's because we didn't add anything in the body tag.